bhaumiksinh/School-Management-System/README.md

 ## 🚀 Introduction

-The **School Management System** is built with a robust **Spring Boot** backend and a dynamic **React** frontend.
+The **School Management System** is built with a robust **Spring Boot** backend (Microservices Architecture) and a dynamic **React** frontend.
 It features a clean, responsive design with secure authentication, real-time data visualization, and comprehensive CRUD capabilities for all administrative tasks.

 ## ✨ Features